Saga Norén

-Saga Norén is a fictional character and the main protagonist of the Danish/Swedish TV series The Bridge (Bron/Broen).
+Saga Norén is a fictional character and protagonist of the Danish/Swedish TV series The Bridge (Bron/Broen).
 She is played by Swedish actress Sofia Helin.
 Saga is introduced as a member of the Malmö County Police Department in the first episode of the series.
-Suggested, but never stated, to have Asperger's syndrome, she is portrayed as completely oblivious to social norms, but a brilliant and devoted police investigator.
+Suggested, but never stated, as being autistic, she is portrayed as completely oblivious to social norms, but a brilliant and devoted police investigator.

 In the first two series, she develops an unlikely friendship with Danish cop Martin Rohde (played by Kim Bodnia), who is in many ways her complete opposite.
 In the third series she has another Danish detective, Henrik Sabroe (played by Thure Lindhardt), as her partner, who understands her complex nature and accepts her for who she is.
-Lindhardt says that: "Henrik is a man who has lost everything and he needs somebody like her who does not judge him."
+Lindhardt says, "Henrik is a man who has lost everything and he needs somebody like her who does not judge him."